Martiless/flawlesscooking/README.md

 1. The icons used throughout website were taken from [Font Awesome](https://fontawesome.com/)
 1. The logo and heading fonts were taken from [Google Fonts](https://fonts.google.com/)
 1. Instructions on who to crop an image was taken from [Digital Ocean](https://www.digitalocean.com/)
-1. CSS Code for image on recipe page was help with by the tutors from Code Institute

 ### Media:

 1. Images for this site were downloaded from [Pexel](https://www.pexels.com/)
 1. Video on how to make a flaxseed egg taken from [YouTube](https://www.youtube.com/watch?v=ouUW810R5to)

+### Code:

+1. I used various different coder forums at times when I had difficulty with aspects of the code.
+The use of sites such as [W3 Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) were hugely helpful, as well as coding community sites like [Site Point Community](https://www.sitepoint.com/community/)
+Any code taken from these sites were edited to site the needs of this site.
+1. CSS Code for image on recipe page was help with by the tutors from Code Institute